zeusrs/TFC/README.md

-Requieres JQuery in order to work.
+Requires JQuery in order to work.

 # Time formatter & calculator
     Time formatter & calculator auto-formats time values in an input field.